May 12

 Space Is More Than the Final Frontier

-As you are getting into the car, consider how easy it is to get in and out of each door.
-Look at overall head and legroom for all seats to be sure there is ample space.
-Once you are seated, is the height of the seat comfortable or can it be adjusted to meet your needs?
-Look all around to make sure you have adequate visibility and that you can see all of the gauges and controls.
+As you get into the car, consider how easy it is to get in and out of each door.
+Look at the overall head and legroom for all seats to ensure ample space.
+Once you are seated, is the seat height comfortable, or can it be adjusted to meet your needs?
+Look all around to ensure adequate visibility and that you can see all of the gauges and controls.
 You should do all of this before you even leave the parking lot.

 Get to Know the Vehicle

 Before putting the vehicle in gear, take the time to get to know it.
-Locate all of the controls and features to be sure you are able to find them easily once you are out on the road.
-Make sure the vehicle has all of the features you are looking for in your next vehicle.
-Consider things like climate control, the audio system, storage space, and little things like cupholders, as well as window tint for those sunny summer days.
+Locate all of the controls and features to ensure you can find them easily once you are out on the road.
+Ensure the vehicle has all of the features you are looking for in your next vehicle.
+Consider things like climate control, the audio system, storage space, and little things like cupholders and window tint for those sunny summer days.

 Power and Performance